siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ![Delete partition](./images/cgdisk/cgdisk_08.png)

-If necessary we do the same with other partitions and then we can create the partitions again with changed values.
+If necessary, we do the same with other partitions and then we can create the partitions again with changed values.

 #### Write GPT

-If the partitioning of the hard disk corresponds to our ideas we check again with the command *Verify* whether everything is in order.
+If the partitioning of the hard disk corresponds to our ideas, we check once more whether everyting is in order with the command *Verify*.
 If no errors are displayed, we choose *Write* and

 ![Write](./images/cgdisk/cgdisk_09.png)